Dogsafe Canine First Aid 101

 DOGSAFE® Course Manual Included:

-- DOGSAFE: Everything Your Dog Wants You to Know in an Emergency, by DOGSAFE® creator, Michelle Sevigny is included FREE with DOGSAFE® Part 1 course registration ($18.95 retail value).
-The 118 page comprehensive manual includes 56 real-life photographs and is spiral bound for durability.
+- DOGSAFE: Everything Your Dog Wants You to Know in an Emergency, by DOGSAFE® creator, Michelle Sevigny is included FREE with DOGSAFE® Part 1 course registration ($21.95 retail value).
+The 116 page comprehensive manual includes 56 real-life photographs.
 The course training and reference manual is reviewed by veterinarians, including Dr. James Lawson, Chief Animal Health Officer of the BC SPCA.

 - PLUS, the course manual includes: